aVadim483/ace-calculator/README.md

 You can calculate classical mathematical expressions with variables, or you can specify your own calculation rules, operators or custom functions

-Based on NeonXP/MathExecutor (https://github.com/NeonXP/MathExecutor), but advanced and improved.
+Forked on NeonXP/MathExecutor (https://github.com/NeonXP/MathExecutor), but advanced and improved.

 ## Install via Composer